OpenDRR/earthquake-scenarios/README.md

 Hobbs, T.E., Journeay, J.M., Rotheram, D., 2021.
 An Earthquake Scenario Catalogue for Canada: A Guide to Using Scenario Hazard and Risk Results; Geological Survey of Canada, Open File 8806, 22 p. [https://doi.org/10.4095/328364](https://doi.org/10.4095/328364)

+## License

+This project is licensed under the terms of the MIT license.
+Data in this repository are licensed under the terms of [Canada's Open Government License](https://github.com/OpenDRR/test-bilingual-readme/blob/main/data/LICENSE).

 ---

 # Catalogue national de scénarios de tremblement de terre